Skip to content

 Compilation Configuration Method

-1. Use react-native-config to configure multiple environments, set corresponding custom tag values in different environments.
+1. Use react-native-config to configure multiple environments, setting the corresponding custom tag values in different environments.

 let rumConfig: FTRUMConfig = {